-All disclosures relating to Relationships, Personal Interests, Membership of Organisations Hospitality & Gifts and Sponsorship, detailed within the Code of Conduct, will be reported by HR Services on a quarterly basis to tSMT
+All disclosures relating to Relationships, Personal Interests, Membership of Organisations Hospitality & Gifts and Sponsorship, detailed within the Code of Conduct, will be reported by the Human Resources and Organisational Development Directorate on a quarterly basis to the Strategy Group.

-In order to comply with Data Protection, all reporting will be done on the basis that individual employees, wherever possible, cannot be identified, with particular care when reporting Membership of Organisations as these will generally be separate from an individuals employment with Chorley Council.
+In order to comply with Data Protection, all reporting will be done on the basis that individual employees, wherever possible, cannot be identified, with particular care when reporting

+Membership of Organisations as these will generally be separate from an individuals employment with Chorley Council.

-For further information or guidance relating to the Code of Conduct for Employees, contact HR Services.
+For further information or guidance relating to the Code of Conduct for Employees, contact the Human Resources and Organisational Development Directorate.